toddsundsted/ktistec/README.md

 **Available Settings:**

 - **Site Name**: The name of your Ktistec instance
+- **Site Image**: An image used for Open Graph metadata when sharing your instance on social media
 - **Description**: A customizable description displayed on your home page
 - **Footer**: A customizable footer displayed at the bottom of every page
 - **Translator Service**: Choose translation service (DeepL or LibreTranslate) if API keys are configured